pestphp/docs/arch-testing.md

 <a name="expect-toOnlyBeUsedIn"></a>
 ### `toOnlyBeUsedIn()`

-The `toOnlyBeUsedIn()` method allows you to confirm that your models are only used by your repositories and not by controllers or service providers.
+The `toOnlyBeUsedIn()` method enables you to limit the usage of a specific class or set of classes to only particular parts of your application.
+For instance, you can use this method to confirm that your models are only used by your repositories and not by controllers or service providers.

 ```php
 test('models')